-A caesarean section (or c-section) is the surgical delivery of a baby through an incision in the mother's belly and uterus.
-A c-section is a necessary option when the risk of natural birth are significant to either the baby or the mother.
+A cesarean section (or C-section) is the surgical delivery of a baby through an incision in the mother's belly and uterus.
+A C-section is a necessary option when the risk of natural birth is significant to either the baby or the mother.

 - The mother had an active infection like HIV or herpes

-Again, there are malpractice lawsuits for failing to schedule a c-section.
-But the more common lawsuit are when a baby is deprived of oxygen and needs to be delivered immediately.
-When there is evidence fetal distress, fetal compromise, non-reassuring heart tones or a rupture of membranes, often the only reasonable path is a c-section.
+Again, there are malpractice lawsuits for failing to schedule a C-section.
+But the more common lawsuits are when a baby is deprived of oxygen and needs to be delivered immediately.
+When there is evidence of fetal distress, fetal compromise, non-reassuring heart tones, or a rupture of membranes, often the only reasonable path is a C-section.
 An OB-GYN must be able to perform an emergency C-section as soon as fetal distress is apparent.
-There can also be material considerations for an emergency c-section.
+There can also be material considerations for an emergency C-section.

 Often, the answers are in the fetal monitoring strips.
 The OB and the labor and delivery nurses should be looking for late decelerations, variable decelerations with a slow return to baseline, atypical variable decelerations, prolonged bradycardia, prolonged tachycardia, and other signs of fetal distress to determine whether the baby is in trouble and needs to get out quickly.Slow Assembly of C-Section Team

 Sometimes, a C-section is ordered at the appropriate time, but the C-section is delayed by negligent health care providers or a poorly designed system to order and execute an immediate C-section.
 Time is of the essence so there must be a timely assembly of the team.
 The rest of the baby's life hinges on speed.